Where do I get information on racing?

 If I take the school, can I race the next day?

-Absolutely.
-About half of the Penguin Racing School's basic students stay to race on the following weekend.
+Absolutely yes.
+About half of the Penguin Racing School's basic students stay to race with NEMRR as a Novice on the following weekend.
 There is a meeting at the end of the school day for all students who plan to race.
 This meeting covers all the information you need to get your racing license as well as guiding into which classes your motorcycles fits in over the weekend.
-If you plan to race, you should definitely prepare your motorcycle as much as possible at home.
+If you plan to race, you should prepare your motorcycle as much as possible at home.
 See the motorcycle preparation section for more information.

 What is the Rookie Race and how does it work?

-The Rookie Race is required by LRRS for all riders who have never raced before.
-This race in run as the first race on Saturday and is the final test that you need to pass in order to qualify for your license.
+The Rookie Race is required by NEMRR for all riders who have never raced before.
+This race is run as the first race on Saturday and is the final test that you need to pass to qualify for your license.

 The Rookie Race is not part of the Friday school.
 Your school certificate allows you to get a race license any time in the following 12 months from the date of the school.
 You will ride the Rookie Race only after you buy a race license and enter a regular race.
 If you do not decide to race, then the Rookie Race is not something that you need to worry about.